 🎥 Opportunities for Filmmakers

-Festival filmmakers have several incredible opportunities to connect with our SFFILM Makers and SFFILM Education programs during the 11 day event including a series of industry talks and pitch sessions to discuss future projects and funding resources as well as participate with Bay Area students and educators through student screenings, school visits, hands-on workshops, and more.
+Festival filmmakers have several incredible opportunities to connect with our SFFILM Makers and SFFILM Education programs during the 10-day event including a series of industry talks and pitch sessions to discuss future projects and funding resources as well as participate with Bay Area students and educators through student screenings, school visits, hands-on workshops, and more.

 "Few festivals are more suited to their city than the SFFILM Festival.
 It’s clearly a festival programmed by those who love film for people who love film.” — Variety

 The Academy of Motion Picture Arts and Sciences (AMPAS) recognizes SFFILM Festival as a qualifying festival for their short film (live action, documentary, and animated) competitions.
-NOTE: In line with AMPAS rules regarding short films, Mid-Length Film winners do not qualify for short film categories.

 SFFILM Festival is a qualifying festival for Cinema Eye Honors for nonfiction filmmaking.